ReproNim/reproschema-py/README.md

 reproschema redcap2reproschema path/to/your_redcap_data_dic.csv path/to/your_redcap2rs.yaml
 ```

-Optionally you can provide a path to the output directory (defaults is the current directory) by adding option: `--output-path PATH`
+Optionally you can provide a path to the output directory (default is the current directory) by adding the option: `--output-path PATH`
 ### Python Function Usage

 You can also use the `redcap2reproschema` function from the `reproschema-py` package in your Python code.